zognin/tp/docs/DeveloperGuide.md

       Use Case ends.

 * 2b.
 BTBB detects an error in the entered data.
  	* 2b1.
-BTBB informs Home Chef why addition of recipe did not happen.
+BTBB informs Home Chef why addition of recipe failed.

       Use case ends.